simonmika/egmontmika.com/content/blog/don't-work-for-god.md

 date = 2015-03-04T03:01:45Z
 image = "Don't work for God.png"
 +++
-Don’t work for the Lord!
-Work with him!
+Don’t work FOR the Lord!
+Work WITH him!

 Why are there so many discouraged and burned-out pastors?
 Why do so many leave the ministry?
 Didn’t Jesus say that his burden would be light?